-Hasleworth Castle (or Hasilworth) was erected on the point south of Gosport, at Stokes Bay, close to the place where the River Alver flowed into the sea at the ‘Great morass’, as part of Henry VIII’s programme of fortifying the south coast against possible invasion.
-Hasleworth Castle was part of Henry’s second fortification series which also included Southsea Castle, Sandown and possible the castles at Hamble and Netley.
+Hasleworth Castle (or Hasilworth) was erected on the point close to the place where the River Alver flowed into the sea as part of Henry VIII’s programme of fortifying the south coast against possible invasion.
+It was part of Henry’s second fortification series which also included Southsea Castle, Sandown and possible the castles at Hamble and Netley.
+The first mention of the Castle at Hasil Worth is when Richard Uvedale was appointed as its captain in 1545 by Sir Richard Long, a member of the Privy Council.

-n Lent last the King, at the suit of my friend Sir Ric.
+‘n Lent last the King, at the suit of my friend Sir Ric.
 Long, granted this bearer, my friend Mr. Uvedale, his Grace’s servant, the captainship of the new blockhouse or fortress upon the point of Hasil Worth next Portesmouth, as Uvedale had served well at Boullongne last year.
 I beg your favour that he may obtain his suit and have his bill signed.
 Barbican,’ 13 July 1545.

 This was the year of the great naval battle at Spithead during which the Mary Rose sank.
 The famous Cowdray Print of 1545 shows it as a tall, circular keep surrounded by a moat and outer wall, but this print has the wrong shape for Southsea Castle and therefore Hasil Worth Castle may not have been circular at all.